Jhogd/Jakes_Blogs/_posts/2023-21-06-button management.md

 that called a mouse-click function, instead I had placed it within the main game loop when it was the

 humans turn.
-This is wrong for a variety of reasons, one quiz passes around a map and continuously calls the
+This is wrong for a variety of reasons, one quil passes around a map and continuously calls the

 functions defined in the sketch which means it would keep calling the draw and update without caring about